ymolists/website/src/routes/blog/when-code-reviews-lgtm.md

 Code reviews are one of the best things you can do to keep your codebase clean.
 They improve code quality, reduce code ownership and let you learn a lot from your teammates.

 Much has been said about the [advantages](https://blog.codinghorror.com/code-reviews-just-do-it/) [of code reviews](https://www.quora.com/Why-is-code-review-so-important-in-the-software-industry) for individuals, teams and codebases.
-Research has found that projects that do proper code reviews identify [“… more than half of the defects in code reviews”](https://web.archive.org/web/20151009203148/http://ieeexplore.ieee.org/xpl/login.jsp?reload=true&tp=&arnumber=4815279).
+Research has found that projects that do proper code reviews identify <a class="no-nowrap" href="https://web.archive.org/web/20151009203148/http://ieeexplore.ieee.org/xpl/login.jsp?reload=true&amp;tp=&amp;arnumber=4815279">“… more than half of the defects in code reviews”</a>.

 Assuming you understood the importance of it, I want to discuss the tools, the process and how you can improve your code review experience using [Gitpod](https://www.gitpod.io) and new app for GitHub that lets you do deep code reviews.